 Okay, so I now understand.
 Email Marketing Automation is extremely helpful and is the way to go!

-In addition to the above mentioned five, there are a host of automated emails you could send to your customers.
+In addition to the four examples mentioned above, there are a host of automated emails you could send to your customers.
 It’s completely alright if you don’t wish to go all out right at the start.
 You could start small – maybe a three-part automated email series to welcome new customers to your email list.

 As a small business that is growing quickly, you are likely to have more and more things competing for your time and attention.